tejassahane/Currency-Converter-Using-SpringBoot/README.md

-# Employee Management System
+# Currency Converter Using Spring Boot

-A simple and modern **Employee Management System** built using **Spring Boot** with a clean and interactive frontend.
+A simple and interactive **currency converter application** built using **Spring Boot**.
-This project demonstrates a full **CRUD application** (Create, Read, Update, Delete) for managing employee records.
+This project allows users to convert currency values from one currency to another using a REST API.

 ---

+## 🌍 Overview

+This application exposes a REST API that accepts currency amount, source currency, and target currency, and returns the converted amount.

+It demonstrates:
+- Building REST APIs with Spring Boot
+- Handling request parameters
+- Simple business logic implementation
+- JSON-based API responses

+---

-## 🌟 Features
+## 💡 Features

-✔ Add new employees
-✔ View all employees
-✔ Update existing employee
-✔ Delete employee
-✔ Clean modern UI with JavaScript frontend
+✔ Convert amount from one currency to another
-✔ REST API built with Spring Boot
+✔ REST API built using Spring Boot
-✔ Uses Fetch API to connect frontend with backend
+✔ Easy integration with any frontend or client
+✔ Demonstrates Spring Boot basics & REST concepts

 ---